berkctezc/react_calismalar/README.md

       yarn start
       ```

-   5. Previous command will run the serve the app to you and your LAN on port 3000 (ex: localhost:3000)
+   5. Previous command will serve the app to you and your LAN on port 3000 (ex: localhost:3000)

    6. Congratulations!!
 You are ready to start programming your app now.